wuxc/pywin32doc/md/pythoncom.md

   - [OleFlushClipboard](pythoncom.md#pythoncomoleflushclipboard)

     Carries out the clipboard shutdown sequence\.
-It also releases the IDataObject pointer that was placed on the clipboard by the[pythoncom::OleSetClipboard](pythoncom.md#pythoncomolesetclipboard) function\.&nbsp;
+It also releases the IDataObject pointer that was placed on the clipboard by the [pythoncom::OleSetClipboard](pythoncom.md#pythoncomolesetclipboard) function\.&nbsp;

   - [OleIsCurrentClipboard](pythoncom.md#pythoncomoleiscurrentclipboard)